Systems Research and Behavioral Science

 Manuscript Submission Systems Research and Behavioral Science operates an online submission and peer review system that allows authors to submit articles online and track their progress via a web interface.
 Please read the remainder of these instructions to authors and then click http://mc.manuscriptcentral.com/srbs to navigate to the Systems Research and Behavioral Science online submission site.
 IMPORTANT: Please check whether you already have an account in the system before trying to create a new one.
 If you have reviewed or authored for the journal in the past year it is likely that you will have had an account created.

 All papers must be submitted via the online system.

-This journal operates a double blind reviewing process whereby the Reviewer is not aware of the Author's identity.
+This journal operates a double blind reviewing process whereby the reviewers are not aware of the author's identity.
 In order to facilitate this please follow the instructions below very carefully.

 Upload the main text of your manuscript with the file designation Main Document.
 The title page should contain just the title and keywords.